WHAT IS FINANCIAL AID?

 TYPES OF AID

 Financial aid awards may include a combination of various types of aid.
-Each students situation is different based on financial need.
-The types of aid available for students attending National Aviation Academy (NAA), including grants, scholarships and loans.
+Each student’s situation is different based on financial need.
+The types of aid available for students attending NAA, include grants, scholarships and loans.

-By meeting with one of the FAO (Financial Aid Officers) you will be able to explore your financial aid options.
+By meeting with one of the Financial Aid Officers, you will be able to explore your options.
 During the meeting you will have the opportunity to ask specific questions about grants, loans, scholarships and even military benefits if they apply to you.